frain-dev/convoy-website/content/changelog/2025-10-31-google-sso-and-rbac.md

 **Google SSO**

-Google Workspace users can sign into Convoy using their Google account.
-No more separate passwords to manage.
+Google Workspace users can sign into Convoy using their Google account, eliminating the need for separate passwords.

-The flow works like this: click "Sign in with Google", you'll get redirected through Google's auth, then back to Convoy.
-First time logging in?
-You'll name your organization.
-Existing account with that email?
-We'll connect it up.
+Click "Sign in with Google" on the login page.
+The authentication flow redirects through Google and back to Convoy.
+First-time users will set up their organization name during the process.
+Existing accounts with the same email are automatically linked.

-Since everyone's already using Google accounts anyway, this cuts down on password chaos.
-New team members get onboarded faster, and all your identity stuff lives in one place.
+This reduces password management overhead since teams already use Google accounts.
+New team members get onboarded faster, and all identity management is centralized.

-Self-hosted users: pull OAuth credentials from Google Cloud Console and add them to `convoy.json`.
-Full steps are in the [setup guide](/docs/product-manual/google-sso).
+For self-hosted deployments, configure OAuth credentials from Google Cloud Console in your `convoy.json`.
+See the [setup guide](/docs/product-manual/google-sso) for details.

 **Role-Based Access Control**

-The old permissions setup worked okay, but it started breaking down as teams got bigger.
-So we rebuilt it.
-You've got five roles now:
+The old permissions setup worked for smaller teams but started breaking down as teams grew.
+We rebuilt it with five roles:

 - **Instance Admin** — Controls everything across your Convoy instance
 - **Organization Admin** — Runs the organization and all its projects
-- **Billing Admin** — Only billing stuff
+- **Billing Admin** — Handles billing only
 - **Project Admin** — One project's settings and resources
-- **Project Viewer** — Can look but can't touch
+- **Project Viewer** — View-only access to project data

 Permissions stack on top of each other.
 Instance Admin sees and controls everything.
-Organization Admin gets Project Admin and Viewer powers automatically.
-Makes it easy to give someone wide access without going through a bunch of checkboxes.
+Organization Admin automatically includes Project Admin and Viewer permissions, making it easy to grant broad access without configuring individual permissions.

-You can also lock roles down to specific projects or even individual endpoints.
-Say you need someone managing webhooks for Client A but you don't want them seeing Client B's stuff.
-Scope their Project Admin role to just that one project.
+You can also scope roles to specific projects or endpoints.
+For example, you can grant someone Project Admin access for one client project while restricting access to others.

-The bigger your team gets, the more you need this kind of control.
-Your contractor shouldn't have the same keys as your CTO.
-Someone reviewing event logs doesn't need to mess with production endpoints.
-RBAC gives you a way to set boundaries without having to manually approve every little thing.
+As teams grow, granular access control becomes essential.
+Different team members need different levels of access.
+Someone reviewing event logs shouldn't have permission to modify production endpoints.
+RBAC provides tools to enforce least privilege without managing every permission individually.

-Both are live now.
-Check out the [Google SSO docs](/docs/product-manual/google-sso) and [RBAC guide](/docs/product-manual/rbac) to get started.
+Both features are available now.
+See the [Google SSO docs](/docs/product-manual/google-sso) and [RBAC guide](/docs/product-manual/rbac) for implementation details.